 After the election was over and the tyrant was defeated, it left me a bit deflated.
 I had become accustomed to being committed to a cause which was no more.
 Then, as if on cue, my son called me for a pep talk.
 That conversation led me to writing down some inspirational ideas which were tailored to his journey and after posting it on my FB page, I realized that others were finding some nuggets of useful stoicism here and there.
 Suddenly, people were asking me to start a blog.
 Personally, I know there are much better examples to follow than anything I could conjure up about myself.
-But, much like contemporary art, it’s not always the art that people find most interesting, sometimes it’s the colorful interpretations.
+But, much like contemporary art, it’s not always the art itself that people find most interesting, sometimes it’s the colorful interpretations or how its framed.